 FNFA operates a Commercial Paper Program to support its interim financing loans to members.
-FNFA can issue commercial paper up to a maximum aggregate amount of \$400 million, which is fully backed by a revolving credit facility.
-Outstanding commercial paper at March 31, 2024 had an average interest rate of 5.03% (2023 - 4.70%).
+FNFA can issue commercial paper up to a maximum aggregate amount of \$900 million, which is fully backed by a revolving credit facility.
+Outstanding commercial paper at March 31, 2025 had an average interest rate of 4.07% (2024 - 5.03%).
 The present value of the commercial paper at issuance was not significantly different than its principal amount.

-The revolving credit facility continues to be available to FNFA through the issuance of bankers' acceptance notes or the issuance of loans bearing interest calculated in relation to the lender's prime.
-The aggregate of \$400 million outstanding between the revolving credit facility and the Commercial Paper Program may not be exceeded.
-The outstanding balance of the credit facility at March 31, 2024 was \$nil (2023 -\$nil).
-Amounts borrowed under the revolving credit facility are due the earlier of the terms of FNFA's interim financing loans to members (note 4(b)) and October 9, 2024.
+The aggregate of \$900 million outstanding between the revolving credit facility and the Commercial Paper Program may not be exceeded.
+The outstanding balance of the credit facility at March 31, 2025 was \$nil (2024 - \$nil).
+Amounts borrowed under the revolving credit facility are due the earlier of the terms of FNFA's interim financing loans to members (note 4(b)) and October 2025.